Meaningful Key Performance Indicators (KPI)

 The architecture for successful Key Performance Indicators (KPI) has to be SMART in that they should be:

-- Relevant – it should offer insight into overall safety performance
+- Relevant – it should offer insight into overall safety performance; and

 Key factors to consider when developing your Key Performance Indicator (KPI) includes: